IN/FIDELITY

 Over the drowsy grassland of the eyes

-Inviting them to the bedchamber of sin
+Inviting them to the sin’s bedchamber

-Your sweet soundless kiss dissolves
+Your sweet soundless kiss melts

-Into the moans of passion
+The moans of passion

 Exasperated, it spills love and lust